|Added Docker Compose details|

 Tick the ‘Enable Auto Restart’ this will ensure the container starts up automatically if you reboot.

-Then click on volumes, we are now going to set up the shares we want to mount.
-NZBget only needs access to two folders.
+We are now going to set up the folders or shares we want to mount to NZBget

 Next click on Port Settings, we can now setup which port we want to use for NZBGet, by default the local port will say ‘Auto’ we need to change this to our own value otherwise the port will change every time you restart.
-In this case I am using 32333 but you can choose anything you want.
-This effectively port forwards to the container port of 6789.
+I recommend keeping the same port numbers as the original container.

 You do not need to change any settings in Network or Links